‘Game Of Thrones’ Actor Teases His Character’s Return From The Dead

 — Winter is Coming (@WiCnet) November 13, 2017

-Tyrion. aiming at his father’s heart using Joffrey’s crossbow, eventually killed Tywin, who was confident enough that his son would not harm him in any way.
+Tyrion aiming at his father’s heart using Joffrey’s crossbow eventually killed Tywin, who was confident enough that his son would not harm him in any way.
 Game of Thrones Season 4 was the last time that fans saw the Lord of Casterly Rock alive, but if he is making a comeback to the show’s spin-offs, fans would be thrilled.
 Winter is Coming suggests that if Charles Dance reprises his role in the spin-offs, it could be a young Tywin Lannister.

-A young Tywin would be interesting and to make him appear younger on the spin-offs of Game of Thrones wouldn’t be an arduous work for the guys behind HBO’s popular fantasy series.
+A young Tywin would be interesting and to make him appear younger on the spin-offs of Game of Thrones wouldn’t be arduous work for the guys behind HBO’s popular fantasy series.
 Dance’s recent comments came after fans spotted Jason Momoa (Khal Drogo) with other GOT actors in Belfast.
 Since then, fans strongly believe that the 38-year-old actor is finally returning to the show.

 Game of Thrones Season 8 is expected to return to the small screens in 2019.